This is a short question, with a long answer!

 You’ll find that being a bookkeeper is the easy bit.
 Being in business is the hard bit.

 Buy recommended business books.

 Get professional advice.
 I know that sounds daft – you are a professional!
 However, you may be a professional bookkeeper but are you a professional businessman / businesswoman?

 It isn’t the place of this article or this website to provide professional advice – just a few pointers for those setting out or thinking about setting out.
 We did look at a couple of websites on the subject but were uncomfortable adding their URL links here as we felt they were a bit superficial and a bit out of date.

 The AAT did draft some guidance on this area in March 2016 and it is probably worth having a look at this:

-If you do decide you want to go down this route, and want to be regulated by the AAT as a Member in Practice or a Licensed Bookkeeper, we recommend that you speak directly with the AAT for detailed guidance of their oversight requirements.
+If you do decide you want to set up a bookkeeping business, and want to be regulated by the AAT as a Member in Practice or a Licensed Bookkeeper, we recommend that you speak directly with the AAT for detailed guidance of their oversight requirements.